5 Common Mistakes of First-Time Homebuyers – and How to Avoid Them

-- Avoid it: While digging into finances isn’t the most enjoyable of experiences, it’s a critical early step.
+While digging into finances isn’t the most enjoyable of experiences, it’s a critical early step.
 Get a handle on your finances and what you are comfortable paying by tallying current expenses and getting pre-approved for a mortgage.

 Mistake #2: Overlooking additional expenses

 Homeownership comes with a litany of expenses beyond the mortgage payment.
 From taxes and homeowner’s insurance to home furnishings, rookie homebuyers who neglect to account for additional expenses can quickly find themselves stretched thin.

 Gather information on local taxes, get quotes on insurance and closing costs, and create a realistic budget for home goods and maintenance needs.

 First-time buyers frequently fall into the trap of insisting on having everything or letting rather trivial wish-list items derail an otherwise promising deal.
 It’s important to know what really matters and the true non-negotiables.